 Man who went missing Thursday night found shivering in field Friday afternoon

-BATON ROUGE - A man who reportedly went missing Thursday night was found Friday afternoon, shivering in a field and possibly hypothermic.
+BATON ROUGE - A man who reportedly went missing Thursday night was found Friday afternoon, shivering in a field and possibly suffering from hypothermia.

 Officials said the 67-year-old man was reported missing Thursday night.
 The man was found Friday afternoon in a field off Hooper Road near the Comite River.